muddymudskipper/documentation.eccenca.com/docs/consume/populate-data-to-neo4j/index.md

     Click Create.
     A transformation for Northwind Orders is created.

-    To add value mapping, repeat the steps followed while adding the mapping to the Employees node.
+    To add a value mapping, repeat the steps followed while adding the mapping to the Employees node.
     In this example, for orders node, specify the following:

     - Target entity type: `nw:Order`